omkar-kumbhar/table-template-matcher/README.md

 This project is a proof of concept for a GPT3.5 based template matcher for two CSV files.
 The user uploads two CSV files and provides a reason for the transformation.
 The GPT3.5 model then generates a Python script that transforms the first CSV file into the second CSV file.
 The user can then test the generated Python script and the transformed CSV file.

+## App Demo
+Please use `template.csv`, `table_A.csv` and `table_B.csv` for testing the app which is given in this repo.

+You can find it here: https://template-matcher-prototype.streamlit.app/

 ## Requirements